 1Standard errors of estimates, except for State-level estimates, are based on a design factor of 1.6 due to the complex sampling design of the CPS.
-That is, the standard error of an estimated proportion is calculated as the square root of $[P \times Q \times 1.6 / N]$, where P is the estimated proportion, Q is 1-P, and N is the unweighted number of households in the denominator.
+That is, the standard error of an estimated proportion is calculated as the square root of $[P \times Q \times 1.6 / N]$, where P is the estimated proportion, O is 1-P, and N is the unweighted number of households in the denominator.
 The design factor of 1.6 is consistent with estimates based on more complex balanced repeated replication (BRR) methods (Cohen et al., 2002b; Hamilton et al., 1997b).
-Standard errors of State-level estimates were calculated using jackknife replication methods with "monthin-sample" groups considered as separate, independent samples (see Nord et al., 1999).
+Standard errors of State-level estimates were calculated using jackknife replication methods with "month in sample" groups considered as separate, independent samples (see Nord et al., 1999).
+Beginning with the report on the 2007 data, the jackknife methods have aggregated data from pairs of month-insample groups comprising largely the same households (i.e., group 1 in one year and group 5 in the following year) to account for the nonindependence of these samples.